aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 ScanPipe Commands Help
 ======================

-The main entry point is the :guilabel:`scanpipe` command which is available directly when you are in the activated virtualenv or directly at this path: ``<scancode.io_root_dir>/bin/scanpipe``
+The main entry point is the :guilabel:`scanpipe` command which is available directly when you are in the activated virtualenv or at this path:
+``<scancode.io_root_dir>/bin/scanpipe``

 `$ scanpipe --help`